bessinnica/Loc-markdig-azuredocs-test/articles/active-directory/connect/active-directory-aadconnectsync-connector-genericsql.md

 * If you have much data, it is recommended to implement pagination with your Stored Procedures.
 * For your Stored Procedure to support pagination, you need to provide Start Index and End Index.
 See: [Efficiently Paging Through Large Amounts of Data](https://msdn.microsoft.com/library/bb445504.aspx).
-* @StartIndex and @EndIndex are replaced at execution time with respective page size value configured on **Configure Step** page.
+* @StartIndex and @EndIndex are replaced at execution time with respective page size value configured on <strong>Configure Step</strong> page.
 For example, when the connector retrieves first page and the page size is set 500, in such situation @StartIndex would be 1 and @EndIndex 500.
 These values increase when connector retrieves subsequent pages and change the @StartIndex & @EndIndex value.
 * To execute parameterized Stored Procedure, provide the parameters in `[Name]:[Direction]:[Value]` format.
 Enter each parameter on a separate line (Use Ctrl + Enter to get a new line).
 * Generic SQL connector also supports Import operation from Linked Servers in Microsoft SQL Server.
 If information should be retrieved from a Table in Linked server, then Table should be provided in the format: `[ServerName].[Database].[Schema].[TableName]`
 * Generic SQL Connector supports only those objects that have similar structure (both alias name and data type) between run steps information and schema detection.
 If the selected object from schema and provided information at run step is different, then SQL Connector is unable to support this type of scenarios.